marissahuysentruyt/web-components-post/README.md

 # Web Components Form Demo

 A demonstration of modern web component functionality featuring a countdown timer and form validation, built with vanilla JavaScript and zero dependencies.
+Includes both a full web components implementation and a progressive enhancement approach.

 ## Features